Connecting with the Force and my inner self at Star Wars Identities: The Exhibition.

 It was such great fun.
 Repeat: Great fun.

 I might actually go again.
-This time, with some of my figurines with me.
+This time, perhaps with some of my most beloved Star Wars gear with me.

 Warning!
 Picture heavy post!
 Because I succumbed to the Dark Side of the Force and got really carried away.